 If it proves impossible for you to correct the errors reported a file is provided to enable you to re-create the model from scratch and run an analysis successfully.
+You may download this file from the user area of the LUSAS website.

-□ lug_linear_modelling.vbs carries out the modelling of the example.
+□ lug_linear_modelling.lvb carries out the modelling of the example.